yuv418/cs553project/README.md

 ./deploy.sh --deployment-mode microservices --deployment-pattern multi_region
 ```

 ## Detailed Deployment Instructions

 ### Monolithic Deployment

+For the following commands, make sure you are in the `backend` directory.

 Deploying FlappyGo! monolithically can be accomplished by executing: